VoronDesign/VoronUsers/printer_mods/Tircown/Display_mount_5inch/README.md

 * 6 M3 threaded inserts
 * 2 M3 hammered nuts

-### Instruction
+### Instructions
 1. Put one M3 threaded insert in each arm end.
 2. Put four M3 threaded insert in the back of the screen case.
+3. Remove the built-in support in the fork of both arms.
-3. Install the two slides with M3x8.
+4. Install the two slides with M3x8.
-4. Use two pieces of filament as hinges.
+5. Use two pieces of filament as hinges.
-5. Adjust the tension of the screws that pass through the slides to keep the position.
+6. Adjust the tension of the screws that pass through the slides to keep the position.
-6. The optional installation of the SD extender requires four self tapping M3x8.
+7. The optional installation of the SD extender requires four self tapping M3x8.

 **Since the screen is larger than the original piece you will have to replace your sides skirts.
 These are included too.**